Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 The SDK requires standard [network connection](https://developer.android.com/training/basics/network-ops/connecting) permissions in your manifest to send data, collect cellular provider, and record offline tracking calls.

-To add these permissions, add the following lines to your `AndroidManifest.xml` file, which is located in the application project directory:
+To enable these permissions, add the following lines to your `AndroidManifest.xml` file, located in your app's application project directory:

 ```markup
 <uses-permission android:name="android.permission.INTERNET" />